IHarisImran/plebz/README.md

 ## Note

-The development server starts at **127.0.0.1:5500** and **localhost:5500**.
-The development server is only needed when we are editing CSS on the website.
+This development server starts at **127.0.0.1:5500** and **localhost:5500** and is only needed when we are editing CSS on the website else you can edit the website without this server..